TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/FilesAndLocations/Index.rst

 The :file:`ext_tables.sql` file may not necessarily be "dumpable" directly to MySQL (because of the semi-complete table definitions allowed defining only required fields).
 But the Extension Manager or Install Tool can handle this.
-The only very important thing is that the syntax of the content is exactly like MySQL made it so that the parsing and analysis of the file is done correctly by the Extension Manager.

 TYPO3 parses :code:`ext_tables.sql` files.
 TYPO3 expects that all
 table definitions in this file look like the ones produced by the